Ronalyn24/wp-responsive-image/README.md

 # wp-responsive-image

-Custom code image responsive for the static, ACF( array and ID return ) and dynamic ( post thumbnail )
+Image responsive Custom code for the static, ACF( array and ID return ) and dynamic ( post thumbnail )